akikungz/problem-solving-assignment/readme.md

 # 060233110 Problem Solving - Assignment

+## Requirements
+- Python 3.8 or higher
+- pip

 ## Setup
 1. setup a virtual environment and activate it (optional)
     - On windows: `python -m venv venv` then `venv\Scripts\activate.bat` # or `venv\Scripts\activate.ps1` if you are using powershell